logopolop/RapidQuizz/assistance.md

   <br />

   ```
-  If you never turned on Game Center the score will be lose forever.
+  If you never turned on Game Center the score is lost forever.
   Otherwise just run the app with Game Center on and you'll get back your score.
   ```

 </details>